 Hence, acting in compliance with the scope of a wide area analysis, a particular deal must be paid to connection between different municipalities.
-In this regard, the Figure 21 is providing a synopsis of the daily bus connection between the different municipalities in the Friuli Venezia Giulia region.
+In this regard, the Figure 24 is providing a synopsis of the daily bus connection between the different municipalities in the Friuli Venezia Giulia region (summing up the two opposite directions linking each couple of municipalities).

 Obviously, also this representation and analyses emphasises the major role of connections from/to the main centres, starting from Trieste and Udine.
 In particular, it shows the relevant connectivity to their hinterland.
 Moreover, it worth mentioning the contrast between the conspicuous number of services close to the border in the Trieste and Gorizia areas in comparison with the lack of connectivity across the border due to the gaps descried in the previous pages and figures (even though these differences are not only due to the "border effect" by also to the heterogeneity of the geo-morphological and urbanisation characters moving from the coastal area to the Karsts).
 More in general, remarkable differences are also to be ascertained with other rural and mountainous contexts within the FVG region itself.
-These differences are particularly related also to the corresponding differences in the demand side between different areas (see Figure 22 in the related chapter).
+These differences are particularly related also to the corresponding differences in the demand side between different areas (see Figure 26 in the related chapter).
 In fact, ensuring at least partial economic viability to services in low-demand areas is particularly challenging.
 On the other hand, the need for ensuring accessibility need is fostering the search for cost-effective solution or to highlight the social character of ensuring an alternative to car-dependency also for remote areas.

-Figure 21 - Thematic representations of daily PT connections between different municipalities in FVG region.
+Figure 24 - Thematic representations of daily PT connections between different municipalities in FVG region.